-URN Identified improvement action(s): Update Lead Officer 1.0 Undertake a full review to address the concerns and recommendations from the HMICFRS Integrated Peel Inspection 2018. · Various 2.0 Undertake a full review to address the concerns and recommendations from the HMICFRS (Section 2.8).
+URN Identified improvement action(s): Update Lead Officer 1.0 Undertake a full review to address the concerns and recommendations from the HMICFRS Integrated Peel Inspection 2018.
+Cause of concerns and areas for improvement continue to be addressed.
+The Force is due a further inspection in 2020 to ensure all work is complete.
+Various 2.0 Undertake a full review to address the concerns and recommendations from the HMICFRS (Section 2.8).
 All actions have been addressed and the Force was revisited by HMIP and HMICFRS in November 2019.
-The Force was found to have made significant progress. • 3.0 Develop a plan to ensure there is improved understand and use by its officers and staff of the N100 classification, for those reports of rape which are not immediately recorded as a crime; and improve how it collects diversity information from victims of crime and how it uses this to comply with its equality duty (Section 2.9). training given by the Force ~Crime Registrar.
-The Force has taken a view it complies with its equality duty and to collect further diversity information, would not be in compliance with
+The Force was found to have made significant progress.
+Chief Inspector Justine Wilson 3.0 Develop a plan to ensure there is improved understand and use by its officers and staff of the N100 classification, for those reports of rape which are not immediately recorded as a crime; and improve how it collects diversity information from victims of crime and how it uses this to comply with its equality duty (Section 2.9).
+All actions have been addresses and additional training given by the Force ~Crime Registrar.
+The Force has taken a view it complies with its equality duty and to collect further diversity information, would not be in compliance with GDPR.
+Paul Cook Force Crime Registrar